Why Leadership Diverged from Management

 - Changing student needs.
 Students learn differently than their parents did.
 The textbook lecture from the front is no longer the default that works.

 - Changing curriculum demands.
-The Pakistan National Curriculum (NCP) has been revised repeatedly.
-Board exam formats have shifted.
-International curricula (Cambridge, IB) put pressure on local schools.
+National curricula are revised repeatedly.
+Exam formats shift.
+International curricula put pressure on local schools.

 - Changing staff.
 Younger teachers expect more autonomy and faster development; older teachers need support to adapt.